 ‘Tobias Smollett and David Hume’ (OU/IES Book History Research Group Seminar Series, London, 2016)

-For around three years, I chaired the production of A111 Discovering the arts and humanities (which presented for the first time in October 2019).
-I have continued to chair the module during presentation.
+I chaired the production of A111 Discovering the arts and humanities (which presented for the first time in October 2019).
 This module provides a multi-disciplinary introduction to the study of the arts and humanities; it is compulsory for all qualifications in the arts and humanities undergraduate programme.
 What appeals to me about the module is the opportunity it offers to ask big questions: what do we mean when we say that we are studying the arts and humanities?
 What does this help us to know?
+I continued to chair the module in presentation from 2019-22.

-I also act as the Level 1 Lead in the School of Arts and Humanities.
-This involves taking an overview of the School’s provision for first-year undergraduate students; I am a member of the Arts and Humanities Board of Studies.
-My previous experience at Level 1 includes being a member of the module team for A105 Voices, texts and material culture (which, from 2020, has been replaced by A112 Cultures and A113 Revolutions); I taught on the previous first-level introductory module, AA100, for many years.
+I am currently the Deputy Director of Teaching in School of Arts and Humanities and the Lead for Level 1 (first-year undergraduate study).
+My previous experience at Level 1 includes being a member of the module presentation team for A105 Voices, texts and material culture (which, from 2020, was replaced with A112 Cultures and A113 Revolutions); I taught on the previous first-level introductory module, AA100, for many years.

-I have contributed to a third-level English module, A334 English literature from Shakespeare to Austen, with units on Molière’s Tartuffe and Rousseau’s Confessions.
+I am currently part of a team producing a new second-level English module.
+This includes writing a unit on Wordsworth's Lyrical Ballads.
+I have previously contributed units on Molière’s Tartuffe and Rousseau’s Confessions to a third-level English module, A334 English literature from Shakespeare to Austen.
 I have also been part of the presentation team for the second-level English module A230 Reading and studying literature.
-I am currently a representative for the School of Arts and Humanities on the Faculty’s Teaching Committee; I am a Fellow of the Higher Education Academy.
+I am currently a representative for the School of Arts and Humanities on the Faculty’s Teaching Committee; I am also a Fellow of the Higher Education Academy.

 The eighteenth-century review journal as allegory: Smollett’s Critical Review and the work of criticism (2019-07-02)